voorhoede/code-class-advanced-web-components/README.md

 ## 🏗️ Workshop Structure

-The workshop is divided into three progressive exercises that build on each other to create a complete timer component:
+The workshop is divided into three progressive exercises that explore different patterns for building and connecting web components:

-1. **Exercise 1: State Management**
+1. **Exercise 1: Web Component Timer**
-   - Implementing predictable state updates in components
+   - Creating a self-contained web component with internal state
-   - Building the foundation of our timer with proper state handling
+   - Implementing DOM element connections and event handling
-   - Learning immutable update patterns
+   - Building the foundation of our timer with proper state updates

-2. **Exercise 2: Reactivity**
+2. **Exercise 2: Component Communication with Custom Events**
-   - Building a subscriber pattern to react to state changes
+   - Splitting functionality into multiple specialized components
-   - Adding interval-based updates and event handling
+   - Implementing cross-component communication using custom events
-   - Creating a responsive component that reacts to both internal and external changes
+   - Creating a parent-child component structure with event bubbling

-3. **Exercise 3: Templating**
+3. **Exercise 3: State Management with Nanostores**
-   - Exploring different approaches to generate and update component UI
+   - Implementing a centralized state management approach
-   - Implementing efficient rendering strategies
+   - Connecting multiple components to a shared store
-   - Adding conditional rendering and format options
+   - Building reactive components that respond to store updates

 Each directory contains starter code and instructions for the specific exercise.